 Because of the variety of swims on Island Pool there are no particular favourites or hot spots and virtually all pegs are popular with pole, waggler and feeder anglers.

 Pole fishing is particularly effective from the pegs at the far corner of the lake where anglers can reach under the branches of the trees on the island - a spot virtually impossible to reach with a waggler.
 The pole also enables anglers to get very close to the edge of the reeds, which is again difficult to achieve with the waggler without the risk of casting into the stems.

 Most popular baits on Island Pool tend to be luncheon meat and sweetcorn for the carp, tench and bigger bream with pellets, maggots and casters being good for general fishing.
 In winter, worm is a great bait for the perch whilst in summer floating bread and dog biscuits are popular with anglers surface fishing for the carp, particularly near the island and lily pads.

-Virtually surrounded by trees and shrubs, the pear-shaped Willow Pool is the most popular water at Willow Farm Fishery with a large head of carp, the biggest of which was taken in September 2004 and weighed at 33lbs, together with plenty of crucians, tench and silver fish.
+Virtually surrounded by trees and shrubs, the pear-shaped Willow Pool is the most popular water at Willow Farm Fishery with a large head of carp, the biggest of which was taken in 2014 and weighed at 34lbs, together with plenty of crucians, tench and silver fish.

-The 33lb common carp was caught in September 2004 by local angler and Willow Farm Fishery season ticket holder Frank Johnson.
-Frank was float fishing a piece of luncheon meat on a size 14 hook from Peg 29, again fishing close to the bank.
+The 34lb common carp was caught in 2014 by a local angler and Willow Farm Fishery season ticket holder who was float fishing a piece of luncheon meat on a size 14 hook from Peg 29, again fishing close to the bank.

 Without doubt Willow Pool holds more and bigger fish than either of the other two Willow Farm waters making it a popular venue.
 It ranges from just a couple of feet deep in the margins at the entrance end before dropping off gradually to seven feet througout much of its length.
 Like Island Pool, the banks are steep and drop off quickly to a flat and even bottom.